The Starter’s Guide to Using Cold Frame in Gardening

 For individual plants and crops, you can cut a plastic bottle and put it over the plant or the seedlings.
 You cut down the bottom of the bottle and don’t take the cap off.

-Larger areas of plants can be covered by old window glass and panes raised on bricks or resting on sides of wood.
-Even though they will not have the exact same effect as a cold frame it’s a good, cheap and quick alternative for your garden.
+Larger areas of plants can be covered by old window glass and panes raised on bricks or resting on the sides of wood.
+Even though they will not have the exact same effect as a cold frame, it’s a good, cheap and quick alternative for your garden.

 Need a professional gardener?